pawel-napieracz/cordova-plugin-onegini/docs/public/topics/secure-resource-access.md

 # Secure resource access

-There are three types of authentication credentials your app can use to securely access resources like account information, transactions, etc. from a back-end or resource server.
-A user or device needs to be authenticated before a resource can be fetched with the corresponding authentication credentials.
+There are three types of authentication tokens your app can use to securely access resources like account information, transactions, etc. from a back-end or resource server.
+A user or device needs to be authenticated before a resource can be fetched with the corresponding authentication token.
 Different resources might require using different methods for authentication.
-The following authentication credential types can be used:
+The following authentication token types can be used:
 - **User authentication (default)**: Requires the user to be [fully authenticated](../reference/user/authenticate.md), meaning to be authenticated with an authenticator (PIN or Fingerprint for example).
 - **Implicit authentication**: Requires the user to be [implicitly authenticated](../reference/user/authenticateImplicitly.md), meaning the user has registered with